tnc-ca-geo/animl-api/documentation/README.md

 **3. Bulk uploaded camera trap data ingestion and processing**

 When a user uploads a zip file of images to the frontend UI (18), it gets written to the **animl-images-ingestion** Bucket.
-When the **IngestImage** Lambda (7) detects a zip file has been added to the Bucket, it initiates the **IngestZip** Batch Job, which stands up a temporary Cloudformation stack for processing that specific bulk upload.
-The Batch Job validates and extracts the images from the zip file, moves them to the **images-ingestion** Bucket, and then deletes the temporary resources when the processing of that upload is complete.
-A more detailed description can be found in the [animl-ingest](animl-ingest) section of the documentation below.
+When the **IngestImage** Lambda (7) detects a zip file has been added to the Bucket, it initiates the **IngestZip** Batch Job, which stands up a temporary Cloudformation stack (SQS queue, Cloudwatch Metric Alarm) for processing that specific bulk upload.
+The Batch Job validates and extracts the images from the zip file and writes each of them individually to the **images-ingestion** Bucket.
+When the Cloudwatch Metric Alarm detects that the temporary SQS queue no longer contains messages awaiting processing, the processing is done, and it triggers the **IngestDelete** Lambda which tears down the temporary resources.
+A more detailed description can be found in the [animl-ingest > IngestZip](#animl-ingest) section of the documentation below.

+Like real-time images, we also perform inference on bulk-uploaded images using SageMaker Serverless endpoints.
+However, we have a separate inference Lambda and a separate set of sagemaker endpoints for processing bulk-uploaded images that have higher concurrency settings than their real-time counterparts to support faster processing of larger workloads.
+More information can be found in the [animl-api > animl-api-batchinference](#animl-api) section of the documentation below.

 ## Repositories and resources